 So, were these twelve men unique as disciples?
 Or are they examples to us concerning what discipleship means?
 I believe that the latter is true.
 They are examples to us of what discipleship is all about.

 Discipleship is a term that we often give lip service to.
 But all too often we substitute being a fan of Jesus for being a disciple of Jesus.
 But, as Christians, we are not called to sit in our padded pews cheering on the worship team and preacher and paying our entrance fee.
 We are called to discipleship.
-To giving up the life we had.
-And following after Jesus, learning from him and becoming like him.
+To give up the life we had.
+And follow after Jesus, learning from him and becoming like him.

 On Being a Disciple

 So just what is involved in being a disciple?
 Many books have been written on the subject.
 And it is not likely that I will have anything unique to add to the subject.
 Nonetheless, it is my goal for with A Clay Jar to explore the life of a disciple of Jesus.
-What is involved in this life.
-And how can one be successful in the life of discipleship.
+What is involved in this life?
+And how one can be successful in the life of discipleship.

 I enjoy learning and teaching theology.
 But discipleship is much more than just an intellectual exercise.
-It is my hope and prayer than these posts on A Clay Jar will be more than just reading material that might provide some intellectual stimulation.
+It is my hope and prayer that these posts on A Clay Jar will be more than just reading material that might provide some intellectual stimulation.
 My prayer is that they will prove helpful to those who are interested in being disciples of Jesus rather than just fans.